Gr3g0/WTHtoday/_posts/2019-05-23-what-the-health-are-all-these-fluorides.md

 <!-- /wp:heading -->

 <!-- wp:paragraph {"fontSize":"regular"} -->
 <p class="has-regular-font-size">Sodium fluoride is what Dentists use.
-It's added to toothpaste, mouthwash, dental pastes and washes, and also - surprisingly -  filtered baby drinking water.
+It's added to toothpaste, mouthwash, dental pastes and washes, and also - surprisingly -  filtered water for babies.
 I hope someone will explain that one to me because they have no teeth yet... right? </p>
 <!-- /wp:paragraph -->

 <!-- wp:image {"id":115,"align":"center"} -->